Why you should leave everything and visit the “Forever Wild” Adirondacks now

 Classic Adirondack Lodgings

-As I spend more time in Adirondack, I get more interested in knowing about the 19th century extravagant gilded age Elite.
-On a rain-swept day along with Carrie, my trip-organizer-turned-friend, I drive down to get a peek into the wealth and charm of Adirondack Rustic.
-At the end of a two-mile dirt road, White Pine Camp stand surrounded by water on three sides and towering pine trees on the fourth.
+As I spend more time in the Adirondacks, I got more interested in knowing about the 19th century extravagant gilded age Elite.
+On a rain-swept day along with Carrie, my trip-organizer-turned-friend, I drove down to get a peek into the wealth and charm of Adirondack Rustic.
+At the end of a two-mile dirt road, White Pine Camp stands surrounded by water on three sides and towering pine trees on the fourth.

 Recreation has many forms here – grab a canoe, rowboat or kayak from any of the two boathouses and go boating, swim in the crystal-clear waters of Osgood Pond, hike in the Great trails just minutes away or bowl in the vintage bowling alley used by the President himself.
 Once called the “Summer White House” of President Calvin Coolidge is now open to the public – you can stay here at as low as $95 per night in winters and $155 in summers.

 After spending time in Adirondacks, all I can say is – a visit to Adirondacks as a solo traveler is great but, friends and family make this region even better.
 It is not overrun by tourists.
 Once you visit – you’ll always return.
 That’s the spell “Forever Wild” Adirondacks cast on you.

 How to get there